Rishiofficial432-432/lexus/mvp.md

 ### What the MVP Intentionally Excludes:

 To maintain focus, the MVP would exclude the more complex, albeit powerful, features.
-These include the Journal, DocuMind, Google Workspace integration, Student/Teacher Portal, and most of the advanced Dashboard widgets (Kanban, Habits, Analytics, etc.).
+These include the Journal, VisualMind, Google Workspace integration, Student/Teacher Portal, and most of the advanced Dashboard widgets (Kanban, Habits, Analytics, etc.).
 These features are extensions of the core value, not the core itself, and can be layered on top of a successful MVP.

 ---

 ## 3. Full Feature Manifest (Current Application)

-The current version of Lexus has evolved far beyond the MVP, integrating a comprehensive suite of over 15 distinct features into a single interface, all controllable through a powerful AI assistant.
+The current version of LEXUS has evolved far beyond the MVP, integrating a comprehensive suite of over 15 distinct features into a single interface, all controllable through a powerful AI assistant.

 ### 🏛️ Core Modules

 1.  **Notes View:** A rich-text editor for distraction-free writing.
 Supports image embedding, custom banners (images/videos), and an AI command palette for on-the-fly content transformation.
 2.  **Dashboard View:** Your daily command center, providing a centralized overview of all your widgets and tools.
 3.  **Journal View:** A dedicated space for daily reflection with a beautiful calendar interface to easily navigate past entries.
-4.  **DocuMind View:** An innovative tool that automatically generates interactive, explorable mind maps from your documents (.txt, .md, .pdf, .docx, .pptx), helping you visualize and understand complex information.
+4.  **VisualMind View:** An innovative tool that automatically generates interactive, explorable mind maps from your documents (.txt, .md, .pdf, .docx, .pptx), helping you visualize and understand complex information.
 5.  **Google Workspace Integration:** Securely connect to your Google Drive to search for and import content from Google Docs and Sheets directly into your notes.
 6.  **Student/Teacher Portal:** A complete, real-time attendance management system with secure check-ins (OTP & optional location-awareness), live dashboards, curriculum logging, and attendance analytics.
 7.  **About Page:** An in-app page detailing the application's features and philosophy.